voltdatalab/science-monitor-site/news/ok-weekly-eng.md

 ---
 layout: pages
 title: Welcome to our weekly dispatch
-description: "Your email was successfully subscribed to our weekly report, sent every Friday morning"
+description: "Your email was successfully subscribed to our weekly report, sent every Friday afternoon"
 social_description: "Your email was successfully subscribed to our report"
 ---